w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 * Keep up with weekly tasks and the progress of the work &mdash; for example, via the minutes of past meetings, mailing list discussions, and GitHub issue comments.
 * Give your input promptly, when it’s needed.

-To become a participant in the MM Task Force, you must first be a member of the APA Working Group &mdash; see [Instructions for joining the Accessible Platform Architectures Working Group](https://www.w3.org/groups/wg/apa/instructions/).
+To become a participant in the Maturity Model Task Force, you must first be a member of the APA Working Group &mdash; see [Instructions for joining the Accessible Platform Architectures Working Group](https://www.w3.org/groups/wg/apa/instructions/).

 Once you are a member of the APA Working Group, email the [W3C staff contact for the Maturity Model Task Force](https://www.w3.org/groups/tf/maturity/participants/#staff) to let them know you’d like to join the task force.